ldilley/tinytcp64/README.md

 # tinytcp64

-x86-64 FreeBSD/Linux TCP server in assembly
+x86-64 TCP server written in assembly for FreeBSD and Linux

 To build: `sh ./build.sh`